Thanks for visiting this page!

 → Good means attractive, fresh, friendly, and not amateurish.

-Good mean your site is managed and refreshed by a group of volunteers, and not a lone ranger.
+Good mean your site is managed and refreshed by a group of volunteers and not a lone ranger.
 If you can afford to pay a talented staff person or web-design company to achieve good and fresh, God bless you.
 Most churches can’t afford that.
+They need a dedicated group to keep the site going, growing and CURRENT.

-→ Good means your site has “responsive design.”
+→ Good means your site looks good (and works) on a Cellphone

 → Good means your web team knows what they are doing.